lc20230709/llm_newbie/readme.md

 Lets do it together.

+## Update 03-23-2025

+### I just found out, it is pretty hard to understand the training and prediction process.
+I want to set targets to finish this.

+* add more documents to explain training and prediction on LLM
+* add more code examples to show how training works in a smaller code piece

 ## Update 03-21-2025

 ### I want to train a simple model with several sentences to see how it works